Skip to Content

 National Lifeguard Pool

-The Community Services Department has teamed up with the Orillia YMCA to offer this certification.
-National Lifeguard certification builds on the fundamental skills, knowledge and values of the Lifesaving Society to develop the practical skills and knowledge required by lifeguards.
-Strong leadership, communication, decision making and judgment skills are vital.
+National Lifeguard certification builds on the fundamental skills, knowledge, and values of the Lifesaving Society to develop the practical skills and knowledge required by lifeguards.
+Strong leadership, communication, decision making, and judgment skills are vital.
 Unsuccessful candidates are required to take the entire course again.
-Pre-requisites: 16 yrs, Bronze Cross and Standard First Aid with CPR-C
+Pre-requisites: 15 yrs, Bronze Cross and Standard First Aid with CPR-C

-*PLEASE NOTE: The Lifesaving Society only accepts Standard First Aid certificates that are recognized in the Ontario Public Pools Regulation (565) specifically; those of the Lifesaving Society, Canadian Red Cross, St. John Ambulance, and Canadian Ski Patrol.
+*PLEASE NOTE: The Lifesaving Society only accepts Standard First Aid certificates that are recognized by the government of Ontario.

 Check Availability / Register